Honor Council Constitution

 - Handle all information confidentially.

-- Do not confront implicated students prior to the hearing.
-If approached, direct all questions towards the Honor Council or Ombudspersons until after the case is resolved.
+- Do not confront implicated students prior to the conclusion of the adjudication process.
+If approached, direct all questions toward the Honor Council or Honor Code Guides until after the case is resolved.

-- Make yourself available in a timely manner to the appropriate Honor Council members when a case is pending.
+- Make yourself available in a timely manner to the Honor Council when a case is in progress.

-- Assess penalties as directed by the appropriate Honor Council member.
+- Assess penalties as directed by the Honor Council.

-X. By-Laws The Honor Council may establish and amend, by simple majority vote at any meeting, by-laws to govern Honor Council procedures and all matters not specifically addressed by this constitution.
+The Honor Council may establish and amend, by simple majority vote at any meeting, bylaws to govern Honor Council procedures and all matters not specifically addressed by this constitution.
 These by-laws must be consistent with this constitution in all respects.

 Proposed amendments to this constitution, indicating the exact wording of the proposed change(s), will be reviewed by a committee chaired by the Honor Council President and including representation from the Honor Council, Student Senate, and Faculty of the College.
 Final proposals must be approved by a simple majority of those voting in each of three constituencies: the Honor Council, the Student Body, and the Faculty of the College.